JKGhartey/banking-app/README.md

 ### 🤖 Overview

-FinVista is a financial SaaS platform created with Next.js.
+Cascade is a financial SaaS platform created with Next.js.
 It allows users to connect multiple bank accounts, view real-time transaction updates, transfer money to other platform users, and manage their finances all in one place.

 For support and community discussions, join our active Discord community of over 34k+ members.